litlifesoftware/lit_relative_date_time/README.md

 ```

 There is an `AnimatedBuilder` implementation (`AnimatedRelativeDateTimeBuilder`) available to display `RelativeDateTime` values relative
 to the current timestamp.
-The animation renders every second to e.g allow updating the builder
+The animation renders every second to allow updating the builder
 every past second.

 ```dart